Kaili is an oenophile who has taken many wine and spirits courses over the years. She also happens to be married to a sommelier.

 Most amaretto is made by mixing the oil of apricot kernels with alcohol, fruit, and herbs, and then aging it for a period of weeks.
 It is then filtered and sweetened, and often further flavored with extracts like almond.
 There are many amaretto recipes on the internet, and most are based on almonds and high-proof vodka and brandy.

 What Is Disaronno?

 Disaronno is a type of amaretto.
 According to the Disaronno website, their version of this wonderful liqueur was first created in 1525.
 Almost four centuries later, Disaronno Originale® was produced and sold in the city of Saronno in a shop established by the Reina family.
-The company experienced significant growth in the sales of their amaretto in the 1960s, as the liqueur became more and more popular in Europe and in the United States.
+The company experienced significant growth in the sales of its amaretto in the 1960s, as the liqueur became more and more popular in Europe and the United States.
 The distinctive square bottle that we know so well today was first produced in the 1970s.

 By the 1980s, Disaronno was second only to Kahlua in terms of U.S. liqueur sales.
 Today, it is the best-selling Italian liqueur in the world and one of the top sellers among all liqueurs worldwide.

 Disaronno is made from alcohol, burnt sugar, and the essence of 17 selected herbs and fruits soaked in apricot kernel oil.
 The recipe apparently has not changed since 1525, and the exact ingredients are a closely guarded secret.
 In my opinion, Disaronno is the best amaretto available.
-It has a distinctly fruity/nutty flavor, higher viscosity, and the nose and flavor are not as alcohol-forward as some other brands.
+It has a distinctly fruity/nutty flavor and higher viscosity, and the nose and flavor are not as alcohol-forward as some other brands.

 © 2012 Kaili Bisson